broxus/octusbridge-solana-docs/programs/token_proxy.md

 ## Start

 In order to start working `Token proxy` must be initialized.
+On initialization - `Settings` account is created.

+###  Settings account

+It must store following:
+* Is initialized flag
+* Account Kind: `Settings`
+* Emergency mode - The mode that denies all deposits and withdrawals.
+* Guardian - Public key of guardian, that can switch off / on emergency mode
+* Withdrawal manager - Public key, that can allow approving big withdrawals.

+## Tokens

+In order to start working with tokens - `Token Settings` account must be created.
 Here is two options: to use vault and to use token root (`Mint` in `Solana` vocabulary).
 It depends on what kind of token this proxy needs to maintain.
-In case of `Everscale` token, it works with `Token root` account, so its address must be stored in `Settings` account.
+In case of `Everscale` token, it works with `Token root` account, so its address must be stored in `Token Settings` account.
 In case of `Solana` token, it uses `Vault` account.

-### Settings account
+### Token Settings account

 It must store following:
+* Is initialized flag
+* Account Kind: `Settings`
 * Token name
+* Ever decimals
+* Solana decimals
-* Token Type: `Ever` or `Solana`
+* Token Kind: `Ever` or `Solana`:
-* Account Kind: `Settings`, `RelayRound` or `Proposal`
-* Token address - In case of `Ever` it is `Token root` account address, in case of `Solana` - `Vault` account address.
-* Admin account - Account address that would allow approving big withdrawals.
-* Withdrawals limit - Max auto withdrawals amount.
-* Withdrawals period limit - Max auto withdrawals amount for current period.
-* Withdrawals period - Withdrawal period used for limitation(day, week, month, etc.).
-* Withdrawals current period amount - Amount of all withdrawals in current period.
-* Withdrawals current period ttl - End of current period.
+  - `Ever`:
+    * Mint address
+  - `Solana`:
+    * Mint address
+    * Vault address
 * Deposit limit - Max vault amount limit for `Solana` tokens deposit.
 In order not to lose a lot of funds in case of non-consistent work the max deposit limit can be set.
+* Withdrawals limit - Max auto withdrawals amount.
+* Withdrawals daily limit - Max auto withdrawals amount for day (24h).
+* Withdrawals daily amount - Amount of all withdrawals in that day (epoch).
+* Withdrawal epoch - Number of day from UNIX Time 0.
-* Emergency mode - The mode that denies all deposits and withdrawals.
+* Emergency mode - The mode that denies all deposits and withdrawals for this token.

 ### Vault account